 The Cardinals of 1934 were loaded with characters that somehow managed to get along with each other—barely.
 Within the cast was Pepper Martin, since converted to third base but still the point of origin for the Cardinals’ “Gashouse” persona—and one of its merriest pranksters, spending dead time on the road staging mock fights with teammates in the hotel lobby, then going upstairs to drop bags filled with water upon unsuspecting victims on the sidewalk below.

-There was shortstop Leo Durocher, who could have been mistaken for a lightweight boxer—and though he did play that role at times, it wasn’t in the ring.
+There was shortstop Leo Durocher, who could have been mistaken for a lightweight boxer—and although he did play that role at times, it wasn’t in the ring.
 Nicknamed everything from “Leather Player” (Dizzy’s description of a good-field, no-hit player) to “The All-American Out” to the more aptly titled “The Lip,” Durocher quickly became manager Frankie Frisch’s right-hand man in the dugout as training for a fruitful future as skipper.
-But Durocher was more of an event away from the ballpark than he was in it, thanks to his well-known gambling habits and consorting with questionable types—elements that would shadow his baseball life.
+But Durocher was more of an event away from the ballpark than he was within it, thanks to his well-known gambling habits and consorting with questionable types—elements that would shadow his baseball life.
 He was also in the middle of a messy divorce proceeding, during which he admitted punching out his wife a few times.

 Medwick hated his new nickname, too.